AdobeDocs/experience-manager-65.en/help/assets/launch.md

 * (Required) *Adobe Analytics* extension

-To configure this extension, you will first need the Report Suite ID found in Adobe Analytics, under **[!UICONTROL Admin > Report Suite]**, under the **[!UICONTROL Report Suite ID]** column header.
+To configure this extension, you need the Report Suite ID found in Adobe Analytics, under **[!UICONTROL Admin > Report Suite]**, under the **[!UICONTROL Report Suite ID]** column header.

-(For demonstration purposes only, the Report Suite ID of the **[!UICONTROL DynamicMediaViewersExtensionDoc]** Report Suite will be used in the following screenshots.
+(For demonstration purposes only, the Report Suite ID of the **[!UICONTROL DynamicMediaViewersExtensionDoc]** Report Suite is used in the following screenshots.
 This ID was created and used in [Selecting a Report Suite](#selecting-a-report-suite) earlier.)

 ![image2019-7-8_16-45-34](assets/image2019-7-8_16-45-34.png)